matheuristic/plan9port-config/README.md

   option.
 - `plan9port-acme-windowtitle.patch`: Adds a `-t TITLE` CLI option for setting the window title of a launched Acme instance.
+- `plan9port-bdf2subf.patch`: Adds `bdf2subf` to the plan9port source
+  tree that will be compiled when running the `INSTALL` script.
 - `plan9port-keyboard-addrunecomposeseq.patch`: Adds new keyboard
   compose sequences for typing runes.
 See `patches/README.md`.
 - `plan9port-mac-nofullscreenautohidemenu.patch`: Reverts changes to